California wildfires: Where things stand

 Firefighters struggling to bring blazes under control

 The Camp Fire, which began on Nov.
-8, has burned 142,000 acres — the size of about 107,000 football fields.
-As of Friday evening, it is about 50 percent contained.
+8, has burned 151,000 acres — the size of more than 114,000 football fields.
+As of Monday morning, it was about 66 percent contained.

-The Woolsey Fire began the same day, and has swept across 98,362 acres.
-It is about 78 percent contained.
+The Woolsey Fire began the same day, and has swept across 96,949 acres.
+It was about 94 percent contained.

 A handful of smaller burns started after the Camp and Woolsey fires but have been far less destructive.